 - Prevents costly mistakes

-On a personal level, exit planning settles your mind and re-energizes you by focusing your efforts and giving your work greater purpose.
-See Exit Planning Process.
+On a personal level, exit planning settles your mind, re-energizes you and gives your work greater purpose.

 Fortunately, you don’t have to spend your time learning the ins and outs of exit planning.
 This is where Exit Strategies comes in.
 Contact Al Statz for an initial conversation.
 Everything we discuss will remain confidential.